(A) The following definitions apply to Chapter 5122-30 of the Administrative Code.

 (36) "Personal care" means assisting residents with activities of daily living, assisting residents with self-administration of medication, or preparing special diets other than complex therapeutic diets, for residents pursuant to the instructions of a physician or licensed dietitian.
 Personal care does not include skilled nursing as defined in division (D) of section 3721.01 of the Revised Code.

-(38) "Resident" means any person who lives in a residential facility in order to receive room and board, and/or personal care, and/or mental health services, from the staff of that facility, regardless of the source or amount of compensation provided to the facility for the resident's room and board, services, or care.
-Resident does not include the operator or the operator's family or staff or family members of staff or friends of staff or the operator.
+(39) "Resident" means any person who lives in a residential facility in order to receive room and board, personal care, or mental health services, from the staff of that facility, regardless of the source or amount of compensation provided to the facility for the resident's room and board, services, or care.
+Resident does not include the operator or the operator's family or staff or family members of staff .

-(41) "Room and board" means the assumption of responsibility by a facility for the provision of sleeping and living space, housekeeping, meals, and/or meal preparation, and laundry for a period of twenty-four hours or more.
+(44) "Room and board" means the provision of sleeping and living space, meals or meal preparation, laundry services, housekeeping services, or any combination thereof.

-(42) "Serious emotional disturbance" means a combination of duration of impairment, intensity of impairment, and diagnosis, as specified in paragraph (B)(65) of rule 5122-24-01 of the Administrative Code.
+(46) "Serious emotional disturbance" means a combination of duration of impairment, intensity of impairment, and diagnosis, as specified in the definition for a "person with serious emotional disturbance" rule 5122-24-01 of the Administrative Code.

-(43) "Severe mental disability" means a condition that meets at least two of the three criteria of diagnosis, duration, and disability as specified in paragraph (B)(66) of rule 5122-24-01 of the Administrative Code.
+(47) "Severe mental disability" means a condition that meets at least two of the three criteria of diagnosis, duration, and disability as specified in the definition of a "person with severe mental disability" in rule 5122-24-01 of the Administrative Code.

 (a) Simple diets means simple food regimens including, but not limited to: